blueshirts/darcula/README.md

-# VIM Darcula Theme 1.3.1
+# VIM Darcula Theme 1.4

 Accurate Darcula color scheme for the VIM editor.
 Works well with CoffeeScript projects.
 Can be used in 256 color mode.

+## What's New?

+Updated more accurate colors and additional highlighting.

 ## What it looks like...